 \subsection{Explanation from the Shape-bias Representation}

-We show first with our brief conclusion: the sensitivity-based robustness corresponds to the sparse and shape-bias representation~\cite{shi2020informative,zhang2019interpreting}, indicating that sensitivity-based robust models rely more on the \textit{global shape} in prediction rather than the \textit{local texture}.
-Nevertheless, the local and global spatial robustness are associated with different representation manners, respectively.
+We show first with our brief conclusion: the sensitivity-based robustness corresponds to the sparse and shape-bias representation~\cite{shi2020informative,zhang2019interpreting}, indicating that sensitivity-based robust models rely more on the \textit{global shape} during prediction rather than the \textit{local texture}.
+Nevertheless, the local and global spatial robustness are associated with different representation manners.

-To examine the shape-biased representation, we visualize the saliency maps of naturally trained, PGD, Flow-based and RT adversarially trained models on some randomly selected images on Caltech-$256$, which are exhibited in Figure~\ref{figure_4representation}.
+We visualize the saliency maps of naturally trained, PGD, Flow-based, and RT adversarially trained models on some randomly selected images on Caltech-$256$, which are exhibited in Figure~\ref{figure_4representation} to examine the shape-biased representation.
 Specifically, visualizing the saliency maps aims at assigning a sensitivity value, sometimes also called ``attribution'', to show the sensitivity of the output to each pixel of an input image.
-Following \cite{shi2020informative,zhang2019interpreting}, we leverage SmoothGrad~\cite{smilkov2017smoothgrad} to calculate saliency map $S(x)$ of an image $x$, which alleviates the noises in gradient by averaging over the gradient of $n$ noisy copies of an input:
+Following \cite{shi2020informative,zhang2019interpreting}, we leverage SmoothGrad~\cite{smilkov2017smoothgrad} to calculate the saliency map $S(x)$ of an image $x$, which alleviates the noises in the gradient by averaging over the gradient of $n$ noisy copies of an input:

 where $x_i=x+q_i$, and $q_i$ are noises drawn i.i.d from a Gaussian distribution $\mathcal{N}(0,\sigma^2)$.
 In our experiment, we set $n=100$ and the noise level $\sigma/(x_{max}-x_{min})=0.1$.